FiratSaritas/manhole-cover-retrainer/README.md

 Output:
   - When you have trained the model, you get a .pth file `model.pth`

-3. You can now replace this model with the old model in the repository [manhole-cover-model](https://github.com/FiratSaritas/manhole-cover-model)
+2. You can now replace this model with the old model in the repository [manhole-cover-model](https://github.com/FiratSaritas/manhole-cover-model)

-## Guide -Tips

 ## Credits